Police Service of Northern Ireland (PSNI)

 Role in the project

-PSNI participate in 4 work packages beginning with the end user recruitment process, supporting the collection of end user needs and editing the IN-PREP Cross organisational Handbook.
+PSNI participate in 4 work packages beginning with the end user recruitment process, supporting the collection of end-user needs and editing the IN-PREP Crisis Management Handbook.
 They will lead the IN-PREP terrorist attack demonstration and provide support on all other exercises and demonstrations of the project.